-15. Can I block the trailing edge of my keel and rudder?
+15. Can I sand the trailing edge of my keel and rudder?

-Yes.
-The J/70 Building Specification does allow for lightly blocking the trailing edge of the keel and rudder.
-The trailing edge of the rudder may be lightly blocked to "square" off, and the trailing edge of the keel may be lightly blocked to "square" or bevel of no more than 45 degrees.
-If beveled to 45 degrees the trailing edge must maintain two defined edges.
-You cannot round the forward edge into the keel.
+Yes: Class Rule C.8.1 allows for lightly block-sanding the trailing edge of the keel and rudder.

+The trailing edge of the rudder may be squared off, provided that the edge does not fall below 2mm thickness.
+Note that the trailing edge of the rudder may not beveled or angled.

+The trailing edge of the keel may be lightly blocked to either square off or create a bevel of no more than 45 degrees; in either case a projected width of at least 5mm must be maintained along the entire trailing edge.
+Note that if beveled to 45 degrees the trailing edge must maintain two defined edges-you cannot round the forward edge of a bevel into the keel.
+See the diagram below for more information: